Dudik-o/FinalProj/README.md

 # OpsSchool Final Project

 ## About The Project
-A small production environment for a Kandula web application
+A small production environment for a Kandula web application on AWS

+### Terraform

 ## Prerequisites
 * <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli">Teraform cli</a>